 Once invited, you’ll need to create a login using your Facebook or Twitter account.
 This is your personal preference but keep in mind, some workplaces block Facebook, so your Pinterest account might not be able to communicate with Facebook in some instances.

-Next you'll set up your profile page.
-Like many social media profiles, it will show your display name (you choose), a profile picture and brief bio.
+Next, you'll set up your profile page.
+Like many social media profiles, it will show your display name (you choose), a profile picture, and a brief bio.
 Your profile will also show the number of followers you have and how many you're personally following.

 You'll notice Pinterest starts you out with five boards.
 You can keep these boards, but you don't have to.
 Just below each board is an edit bar.
 When you click on 'edit' you can name or rename a board, write a description, choose a category for the board and decide whether you're the only one who can pin or if there are other contributors.
-Once done, make sure you click on the 'Save Board Settings', otherwise your changes will be lost.
-You can add new boards at any time by clicking on the ‘Add’ button in the upper right hand side and choosing 'Create a Board'.
+Once done, make sure you click on the 'Save Board Settings', otherwise, your changes will be lost.
+You can add new boards at any time by clicking on the ‘Add’ button on the upper right-hand side and choosing 'Create a Board'.

 The 'search' button on the upper left hand allows you to search for a description in 'Pins', 'Boards' or 'People'.
 You are able to follow people or just specific boards that they have.
 You can also 'pin' images and videos from other sites or from pictures on your own computer.